Mason-Jeong/Sim-as-a-Judge/README.md

 <p align="center">
   <img src="docs/figures/pipeline_overview.png" width="800"/>
 </p>

-## TL;DR
+## Introduction

 Sim-as-a-Judge uses **physics simulation as an automated judge** to evaluate whether synthetic robot trajectories (e.g., from World Foundation Models, teleoperation, or generative pipelines) are physically plausible and task-faithful — before deploying them for policy learning.

 ## Motivation

-In the Physical AI era, data augmentation pipelines (World Foundation Models → IDM → action extraction) are becoming the primary source of robot training data.
+In the Physical AI era, data augmentation pipelines (World Foundation Models → action extraction model → Making trajectory) are becoming the primary source of robot training data.
 But **not all synthetic data is created equal**:

 - Trajectories may violate joint limits or physics constraints
 - Generated motions may collide with the environment or the robot itself